Toilet paper roll mounted on green tiles.

 Candidates

 I decided we’d try two brands: Everspring by Target and Seventh Generation.
-Both products are 100% recycled (bleach-free) bath tissue and both earned an A grade from the NRDC.
+Both products are 100% recycled (bleach-free) bath tissue and earned an A grade from the NRDC.

 Verdict

-The Target brand was okay, but not quite as soft as other brands.
+The Target brand was okay but not quite as soft as other brands.
 While not as soft as Charmin, the Seventh Generation toilet paper was soft enough and superior to Everspring.
 We’ve now switched over to Seventh Generation and removed toilet paper from our Costco shopping list.

 💲Buying Guide